bithavoc/express-winston/Readme.md

 }));
 ```

-## Global Whitelists and Blacklists
+## Global AllowLists and Denylists

-Express-winston exposes three whitelists that control which properties of the `request`, `body`, and `response` are logged:
+Express-winston exposes three allowLists that control which properties of the `request`, `body`, and `response` are logged:

-* `requestWhitelist`
+* `requestAllowlist`
-* `bodyWhitelist`, `bodyBlacklist`
+* `bodyAllowlist`, `bodyDenylist`
-* `responseWhitelist`
+* `responseAllowlist`

-For example, `requestWhitelist` defaults to:
+For example, `requestAllowlist` defaults to:

     ['url', 'headers', 'method', 'httpVersion', 'originalUrl', 'query'];

 Only those properties of the request object will be logged.
-Set or modify the whitelist as necessary.
+Set or modify the allowlist as necessary.

 For example, to include the session property (the session data), add the following during logger setup:

-    expressWinston.requestWhitelist.push('session');
+    expressWinston.requestAllowlist.push('session');

-The blacklisting excludes certain properties and keeps all others.
-If both `bodyWhitelist` and `bodyBlacklist` are set
+The denylisting excludes certain properties and keeps all others.
+If both `bodyAllowlist` and `bodyDenylist` are set
-the properties excluded by the blacklist are not included even if they are listed in the whitelist!
+the properties excluded by the denylist are not included even if they are listed in the allowlist!

 Example:

-    expressWinston.bodyBlacklist.push('secretid', 'secretproperty');
+    expressWinston.bodyDenylist.push('secretid', 'secretproperty');

 Note that you can log the whole request and/or response body:

-    expressWinston.requestWhitelist.push('body');
+    expressWinston.requestAllowlist.push('body');
-    expressWinston.responseWhitelist.push('body');
+    expressWinston.responseAllowlist.push('body');

-### Nested Whitelists
+### Nested Allowlists

-`requestWhitelist` and `responseWhitelist` also support nested whitelist values, allowing access to parts of an object.
+`requestAllowlist` and `responseAllowlist` also support nested allowlist values, allowing access to parts of an object.

 For example, using the following during logger setup:

-    expressWinston.responseWhitelist.push('body.important.value');
+    expressWinston.responseAllowlist.push('body.important.value');

 A response that looks like this :

     {